sandinmyjoints/requests-review/review.rst

 interpretations as varied as the number of people who read it.

 When I write a story, I thrive on subtext, on creating shades of meaning and multiple readings.
-Ambiguity and ellision and irony are my techniques for dealing with the messiness of reality.
+Ambiguity and elision and irony are my techniques for dealing with the messiness of reality.
 But when I type:

 .. code-block::